Yuqian-Shi/Na-ve-Bayes-Classifier/README.md

 # simple-implement-of-Naive-Bayesian-Classifier
-a simple implement of naive Bayesian algorithm with python 3.5.2 using data retrieved from [here](https://archive.ics.uci.edu/ml/datasets/Adult) the aim is to predict whether this person will earn more than 50K per year under the attributes given.
+A simple implement of naive Bayesian algorithm with python 3.5.2
+Using data retrieved from [here](https://archive.ics.uci.edu/ml/datasets/Adult)
+The aim is to predict whether this person will earn more than 50K per year under the attributes given.

-sample out put:
+Sample out put:
 ```
 time running read_file: 0.173 seconds
 training file loaded: 32561